phamfoo/emus/README.md

     $ emus [options]

   Options
     -a, --android                    Start the Android Emulator
     -i, --ios                        Start the iOS Simulator
+    -s, --show-startup-options       Show the startup options from the Android Emulator

   Examples
     $ emus
     $ emus -a
     $ emus -i
+    $ emus -as
 ```